ansible-learnfest/ansible-learnfest-guide/content/55-transfer-ee/_index.md

 ## Transfer your Execution Environment to Private Automation Hub

-So by now you have seen how to use a collection that is not included in one of the official EE's and in the next step how to build a custom EE with the required collection and testing it.
+By now you have learned how to use a collection that is not included in one of the official EE's and in the next step how to build a custom EE with the required collection and testing it.

 The next step is to get your custom EE into a container registry so it can be used in Automation Controller.
 And since PAH provides a container registry, too, we'll use it.